Jonah-14/my2-Nishanth/README.md

 ****
 ## Pithy quotes

-> Science is not only a discipline of reason but also one of romance and passion — *Stephen Hawking*
+> Science is not only a discipline of reason but also one of romance and passion.
+  — *Stephen Hawking*

 > The important thing is not to stop questioning.
 Curiosity has its own reason for existing.